Find out who's emailed you the most and more

 Just about every corporate email account is using Outlook and Exchange server to handle user email and there is an awful lot of data stored in those PST files.
-My own work PST file for Outlook is close to 500 MB.
+My own work PST file for Outlook is close to 2 Gb, which is why I wrote a post on how to optimize your PST file so that Outlooks runs faster.

-Before switching to Gmail completely, my personal email file was over 1.5 GB!
+Before switching to Gmail completely, my personal email file was over 10 GB!
 Now that’s huge!
-It was basically 6 years worth of emails.
-Even though Outlook lets you organize your email into folders, etc, it really has no statistics about your email usage.
+It was basically 8 years worth of emails.
+Even though Outlook lets you organize your email into folders, etc., it really has no statistics about your email usage.

 Who is the person you have written the most emails to?
 Who is the person you have received the most emails from?
 Who has ended up sending you the most data via email?
 What was the first and last message you received from a particular person?

 That’s where you need third party programs to analyze your PST file and tell you all kinds of useful statistics.
-Previously, I had written about a cool program called Xobni, which is basically a email analytics add-on for Outlook.
+Previously, I had written about how you can search your emails by size, date, sender, etc., but it’s a lot of work.

-Xobni has a lot of features and is really useful for finding emails, attachments, etc from particular people.
+Searching is really useful for finding emails, attachments, etc. from particular people.
 If you want some basic statistics on your email, check out a program called OutlookStatView from Nirsoft.

 OutlookStatView is a simple program that scans your Outlook PST file and gives you some basic statistics about the people you communicate with.